University of Arizona Data & Information Overview

 Freshmen Retention Rate

-How Much Does University of Arizona Cost?overall average net price of Arizona is $14,553.
+How Much Does University of Arizona Cost?overall average net price of University of Arizona is $15,016.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|